CruGlobal/give-web/README.md

 #### Branded checkout full example with all attributes

-Add the following code to your page where appropriate:
+Add the following code to your page where appropriate.
+See the [Branded checkout config](#branded-checkout-config) section for details on setting these attributes.
 ```html
 <link rel="stylesheet" href="https://give-static.cru.org/branded-checkout.min.css">
 <link rel="stylesheet" href="//cdnjs.cloudflare.com/ajax/libs/font-awesome/4.6.3/css/font-awesome.min.css">